CoderTools

 About Unix Timestamp Converter

-Unix timestamp (also known as Epoch time or POSIX time) is a system for tracking time as a running total of seconds that have elapsed since January 1, 1970 (midnight UTC/GMT).
+Unix timestamp, also known as Epoch time or POSIX time, is a system for tracking time as a running total of seconds that have elapsed since January 1, 1970 (midnight UTC/GMT).
+This format is widely used in operating systems, file formats, and databases because it is compact, simple, and timezone-independent.
+Whether you are a database administrator, a backend developer, or a system architect, understanding and converting Unix timestamps is a daily necessity.

 What is Unix Timestamp?